 Potential pregnancies will be identified from women who have at least 1 medical claim with a pregnancy-related International Classification of Diseases, 10th Revision (ICD-10) diagnosis or procedure code, Current Procedural Terminology (CPT) code, or Healthcare Common Procedure Coding System (HCPCS) code.
 Diagnosis codes include those related to pregnancy, childbirth, and the puerperium (O00-O9A); weeks of gestation (Z3A); outcome of delivery (Z37); encounters for antenatal screening of the mother (Z36); supervision of normal/high risk pregnancy (Z34/O09); and maternal postpartum care (Z39).
 Codes for pregnancy-related procedures include those performed on the products of conception (10, 3E0E, 4A0H, 4A0J, 4A1H, 4A1J).
-A pregnancy episode is defined as the duration of time from the estimated LMP date (pregnancy start date) through pregnancy outcome date (pregnancy end date)44.
+A pregnancy episode is defined as the duration of time from the estimated LMP (pregnancy start date) through pregnancy outcome date (pregnancy end date) (Bertoia et al., 2022; Matcho et al., 2018).

 The algorithm to identify pregnancy episodes uses all available codes indicating weeks of gestation (Z3A.00 to Z3A.42, excluding Z3A.49).
 The nonspecific Z3A codes (Z3A.00, weeks of gestation of pregnancy not specified and Z3A.01, < 8 weeks gestation of pregnancy) are included in order to identify pregnancy episodes that have only one or both codes, as these codes may be the only ones present for pregnancies ending in a loss or termination.
 The code Z3A.49 (> 42 weeks gestation of pregnancy) is excluded because only a very small number of women have this code.
-For each woman, and for each observed Z3A code (starting with the earliest claim date), the algorithm subtracts the weeks of gestation indicated by the Z3A code from the date of service indicated in the claim to estimate the LMP date.
-These LMP date estimations are repeated for each available Z3A code until the last claim date associated with a Z3A.00 codes were observed at various weeks of gestation among pregnancies with specific and nonspecific Z3A codes and an estimated LMP date (see below for a discussion of LMP date estimation), this code was not incorporated into the algorithm.
-On the other hand, Z3A.01 was mainly observed at Weeks 5-9 of gestation and was assigned 7 weeks gestation.
+For each woman, and for each observed Z3A code (starting with the earliest claim date), the algorithm subtracts the weeks of gestation indicated by the Z3A code from the date of service indicated in the claim to estimate the LMP.
+These LMP estimations are repeated for each available Z3A code until the last claim date associated with a Z3A code is reached, resulting in multiple estimated LMPs for each woman.
+Because Z3A.00 codes were observed at various weeks of gestation among pregnancies with specific and nonspecific Z3A codes and an estimated LMP (see below for a discussion of LMP estimation), this code was not incorporated into the algorithm.
+However, Z3A.01 was mainly observed at Weeks 5-9 of gestation and was assigned 7 weeks gestation.

-Several data cleaning steps are incorporated into the algorithm, for example, to remove duplicate claim lines and sequentially sort each woman's estimated LMP dates.
-Then, to identify and separate pregnancy episodes, the algorithm creates LMP clusters by grouping together all estimated LMP dates within 6 weeks of each other (starting with the earliest estimated LMP date and going forward to set up a 6-week window).
-The 6-week window was chosen based on the minimum number of weeks required between pregnancies from previous publications ^{44,45}.
-The final data cleaning steps remove the nonspecific Z3A codes (and associated LMP date estimates) if specific Z3A codes are present within a cluster.
-In the last step of the algorithm, the LMP date for each pregnancy episode is estimated by using the median date within each LMP cluster.
+Several data cleaning steps are incorporated into the algorithm, for example, to remove duplicate claim lines and sequentially sort each woman's estimated LMP.
+Then, to identify and separate pregnancy episodes, the algorithm creates LMP clusters by grouping together all estimated LMPs within 6 weeks of one another (starting with the earliest estimated LMP and going forward to set up a 6-week window).
+The 6-week window was chosen based on the minimum number of weeks required between pregnancies derived from previous publications (Hornbrook et al., 2007; Matcho et al., 2018).
+The final data cleaning steps remove the nonspecific Z3A codes (and associated LMP estimates) if specific Z3A codes are present within a cluster.
+In the last step of the algorithm, the LMP for each pregnancy episode is estimated by using the median date within each LMP cluster.

-A small fraction of pregnancies do not have Z3A codes; in these cases, Optum employs an outcomes-based algorithm that estimates the LMP date by counting back the number of weeks from the occurrence of a pregnancy outcome, with varying lengths of gestation assigned for different pregnancy outcomes45.
+A small fraction of pregnancies do not have Z3A codes; in these cases, Optum employs an outcomes-based algorithm that estimates the LMP by counting back the number of weeks from the occurrence of a pregnancy outcome, with varying lengths of gestation assigned for different pregnancy outcomes (Hornbrook et al., 2007).

-Based on the estimated LMP date, trimesters are defined as follows: first trimester, less than 14 weeks 0 days; second trimester, 14 weeks 0 days through 27 weeks 6 days; and third trimester, 28 weeks 0 days through delivery.
+Based on the estimated LMP, trimesters are defined as follows: first trimester, less than 14 weeks 0 days; second trimester, 14 weeks 0 days through 27 weeks 6 days; and third trimester, 28 weeks 0 days through delivery.